JayaswalPrateek/MyCSnotesForME/Cpp.md

 			delete[] ptr;
 			ptr = nullptr;
 			return 0;
 		}
 		```
-		- you cannot return the address of a local variable as it will be destroyed after the function ends
-			- only HEAP memory address can be returned
+		- <mark style="background: #BBFABBA6;">you cannot return the address of a local variable as it will be destroyed after the function ends so only HEAP memory address can be returned</mark>
-		- can be used to return arrays declared in HEAP
+		- <mark style="background: #BBFABBA6;">used to return arrays declared in HEAP</mark>
 - <mark style="background: #D2B3FFA6;">return by reference</mark>
-	- you cannot return the address of a local variable as it will be destroyed after the function ends
-		- only HEAP memory address can be returned
+	- you cannot return the address of a local variable as it will be destroyed after the function ends so only HEAP memory address can be returned
 	```cpp
 	#include <iostream>
 	using namespace std;